James Hatton Hall: Career

 In March 1914, Hall's influence expanded further with his appointment to the North Borneo Legislative Council for a three-year term, a position that elevated his status and allowed him to engage with the nation's highest officials on equal terms.
 In November 1914, he declared his intention to build a general shophouse at Miri.
 He took a second period of home leave in 1916.
 When he left Beaufort in 1917, his "many West Coast friends" honoured him with a silver bowl to recognise his contributions.

 On 16 May 1917, it was announced that Hall had moved to Brunei, where he planned to reorganise his private estate at Berakas and expand it by an additional 500 acres in partnership with Cheng.
 To support this venture, a syndicate called the Telok Gaya (Jesselton) Rubber Company was established to purchase a block of mature rubber land next to his plantation.
 By the end of 1917, the total area had grown to almost 1,000 acres.
 However, a second syndicate took over the operations of the first and further expanded the territory, ensuring continued growth.
-Meanwhile, while James Hatton Hall and Company of Jesselton remained successful, it was acquired by Harrisons and Crosfield (Borneo) Limited on 1 July 1918.
+Meanwhile, while James Hatton Hall and Company of Jesselton remained successful, it was acquired by Harrisons & Crosfield (Borneo) Limited on 1 July 1918.

 Hall made two unsuccessful attempts to purchase the Brooketon Colliery at Muara, near Brunei's capital, in 1920–1921 and again in 1937.
 The exact date of his final departure from Borneo remains unclear.
 However, on 2 January 1920, the British North Borneo Herald reported that "The total number of shares allotted to the BUPL is 114,000, of which 84,000 have been allotted as fully paid up in consideration of the transfer to the company of the undertaking and assets of Hall's Telok Gaya (Jesselton) Rubber Company Limited and certain other properties."

 After Hall left Borneo, both subtle and overt criticisms began to surface.
 He had previously faced private criticism from the acting governor and the court for his failure to communicate effectively with his staff, which led to some unrest.
 Publicly, he was criticised for not thinning his trees, employing poor tapping techniques, and exaggerating the area planted with rubber.
 Additionally, his health had deteriorated.
 It seems that he may have left his dual positions at Woodford and Lumat somewhat abruptly, with one source referring to the "termination" of the "late manager's services," though it may not be entirely accurate to interpret this as a formal dismissal.
 His immediate successor at Lumat Estate, MP Anderson, was particularly critical of Hall's performance.